 Substituted service often involves posting process to the door, but may also include service by mail.
 State Farm Fire and Casualty Co. v.
-Costley, 868 S.W.2d 298 (Tex.
-1993)(per curiam).
+Costley, 868 S.W.2d 298 (Tex.1993)(per curiam).
 In Costley, plaintiff filed a motion for substituted service under Rule 106(b) with an affidavit as to the location of defendant's place of abode and specific facts as to 10 prior unsuccessful service attempts.
 The court authorized substituted service by certified mail and first-class mail to defendant's mailing address.
 The court of appeals held that first-class mail service was not reasonably effective to give notice of the suit.
 The supreme court reversed, holding that substituted service by mail was effective; to require proof of actual notice would defeat the purpose of Rule 106(b).

+For a discussion of these important cases, see Rowsev v.
+Matetich, No. 03-08-00727-CV (Tex.
+App.-- Austin, August 12, 2010, n.p.h.)(2010 Tex.
+App.
+Lexis 6532) (substituted service by first class mail was sufficient).
+Personal service attempts failed, because defendant resided in a gated community.
+Defendant refused to accept certified mail service.
+The court finds that proper attempts were made to serve defendant on specified dates.
+The court does not require a properly signed green card, as first class mail alone, in similar circumstances, is sufficient.
+Mail service was sufficient because of substituted service order, citing Costley, supra.
 But see Hubicki v.
 Festina, 226 S.W.3d 405 (Tex.
 2007)(per curiam)(no evidence defendant was at substituted service address in Mexico at time of mail service).
 The Austin court of appeals criticizes substituted service by regular mail in Titus v.
 Southern County Mut.
 Ins., No. 03-05-00310-CV (Tex.
-App. - - Austin, July 24, 2009, n.p.h.)(2009 Tex.
+App. - - Austin, July 24, 2009, no pet.)(2009) Tex.
 App.
 Lexis 5697)(mem. op.).
 Defendant did not pick up the certified mail and the court notes that there are not repeated efforts to serve defendant, as in Costley.
 Also, the server's affidavit did not establish that defendant resided at the address or that the address was the usual place of business.
 Judgment reversed, the court noting that there is a heavy burden to support substituted service by regular mail.